cazyw/templateHTML/notes/README.md

 Useful commands:
 * `git rebase -i` to edit / squash commits
 * `git branch -d <branch>` to delete a local branch
+* `git push --set-upstream origin <branch name>` to set upstream branch once branch created
+* `git remote prune origin --dry-run` (remove `--dry-run` to action) remove reference to remote if branch no longer exists on the remote
+* `git fetch --prune` remove any remote-tracking references that no longer exist on the remote

 Accidentally started working on something whilst on the master branch? (workflow below not using stash)